 Needing massive IP diversity: If you need 10,000+ unique IPs or precise city-level targeting in 150+ countries, residential proxies are your only option.

-Scraping with rotation requirements: Some websites ban any IP that makes more than X requests.
+Scraping with rotation requirements: Some websites ban any IP making more than X requests.
 Residential proxies auto-rotate every few minutes.

-Budget constraints with high-volume scraping: Residential proxies can be cheaper at high volumes (millions of requests) since you're paying per GB, not per IP.
+Budget constraints with high-volume scraping: Residential proxies can be cheaper at high volumes since you're paying per GB, not per IP.

-ISP proxy pricing is confusing because providers use different models.
+ISP proxy pricing varies by model.
 Here's what you'll actually pay:

 Pay-Per-IP (Most Common)